 Plate tectonics are odd because they often consist of oceanic and continental crust.
-For example, the Pacific Plate underlies the Pacific Ocean and positioned smack dab in middle are the Hawaiian islands.
+For example, the Pacific Plate underlies the Pacific Ocean with the Hawaiian Islands positioned smack dab in the middle.

 The Pacific Plate stretches all the way along the west coast of North America up to Alaska.
 At the western edge, it reaches all the way to the east coast of the islands of Japan and Indonesia.